H i s t o r y

 E v e n t s

 We'd love to see you at our events!
-Monthly concerts are usually held on the second Saturday of the month, starting at 7:00 pm; you are invited to attend a potluck dinner at 6:00 pm preceding many of the concerts.
-(See the Calendar for details.)
+Monthly concerts are usually held on the second Saturday of the month, starting at 7:00 PM October-April.
+(See the Calendar for upcoming concerts.)
 Adult admission is $10; kids 12 and under free.
-Concerts are presented at the Mountain View Community Center from August through May and in Mt.
-Morris Town Park in June and July.
+Concerts are presented at the Mountain View Community Center from October through April and in Mt.
+Morris Town Park during the warmer months.

 Many of our members gather on Thursday afternoons for an acoustic jam.
 (Click here for details.)